"Your visa doesn't permit the use of your magical powers overseas. It's quite the violation actually."

 - In Angel, when the gang goes to Pylea, Angel is surprised to find out he can be under the sun without bursting into flames.
 Less good is that putting on his vampiric "game-face" is replaced by a uncontrollable berserker monster, thus his combat potential is actually a bit lower than on Earth (unless he risks hurting innocents).

 - On Charmed, going to Limbo greatly increases one's magical ability.
 Phoebe's ability to levitate a few feet off the ground on Earth practically became full-on flight while in this plane between life and death.

 - This is one of the major premises of Once Upon a Time.
 The fairy tale characters have been brought to our world, the "land without magic", and turned into average people.
-After the curse is broken and magic is returned to Storybrook, Mr. Gold finds that while traveling beyond the town's limit, he cannot use magic.
+After the curse is broken and magic is returned to Storybrook, it is revealed that anyone stepping over the town boundaries loses their memories and reverts to their cursed, non-magical self, and even after Mr. Gold finds a way to retain his memories outside of the town he is still unable to use magic.

 - Dungeons & Dragons:

-- Advanced D&D and 3.X edition: When creatures from the Prime Material Plane travel to other planes of existence they find that magic (spellcasting and items) don't work the same way they do on the Prime.
+- Advanced D&D and 3.X edition: When creatures from the Prime Material Plane travel to other planes of existence, they find that magic (spellcasting and items) doesn't work the same way it does on the Prime.
 Some spells/items have different effects, some don't work at all and some backfire.
-On rare occasions it's possible to use magic that can't be used on the Prime.
+On rare occasions, it's possible to use magic that can't be used on the Prime.

 - BD&D Immortals set.
 Some planes (such as triplanes — no, not the airplane) lack the extra dimensions that are necessary for magic, thus preventing anyone — including visitors from other dimensions — from using magic while in them.